MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/jupyter-quick-report.md

 ms.subservice: powerbi-developer
 ms.topic: how-to
 ms.custom: ""
-ms.date: 12/28/2022
+ms.date: 04/18/2023
 ---
 # Create a report quickly in Jupyter notebook

 If you're using Jupyter notebook, you can generate Power BI [quick-reports](../../create-reports/service-interact-quick-report.md) in just a few steps without leaving the notebook.
-This lets you easily tell the story of your data using Power BI's visualization capabilities as part of your notebook experience.
+A quick report lets you easily tell the story of your data using Power BI's visualization capabilities as part of your notebook experience.
 Quick reports are temporary reports that aren't saved automatically.
-Each time you run the code a new report will be created and the old one will be removed.
+Each time you run the code a new report is created and the old one is removed.
 You can manually save the report for later use in your notebook or in Power BI.

 ## Prerequisites

-To create an report in Jupyter notebook, make sure you have the [Power BI client package installed](/javascript/api/overview/powerbi/powerbi-jupyter#install-the-power-bi-client-package).
+To create a report in Jupyter notebook, make sure you have the [Power BI client package installed](/javascript/api/overview/powerbi/powerbi-jupyter#install-the-power-bi-client-package).

 ## Import modules